-In 2021, the average price of a home in Swampscott was \$599,244 (based upon 2020 sales data), an increase of approximately 7.7% from the previous year.
+In 2023, the average price of a home in Swampscott was \$685,850 (based upon 2022 sales data), an increase of approximately 7.7% from the previously available data.
 The current economic environment indicates that property values are once again on the rise.
 The strong building permit activity over the last several years has appeared to reach a peak and is trending to level out once again.
 Swampscott is an ocean front community with a pristine coastline, as well as having an excellent reputation for academics, athletics, and many cultural and natural amenities.
 Easy access to the commuter rail facilitates the commute to Boston.
 All of this has made Swampscott a highly desirable location.

 Along with capital costs, the Town continues to be faced with the challenge of how to deal with a relatively flat revenue stream at a time when the cost of providing services to residents of Swampscott continues to increase.
 State aid continues to be erratic mostly due to Charter School Funding and Enrollment.
-State aid revenues were relatively stable from FY 2020 to FY 2021, while state assessments decreased by 16% during that period.
-The three-year average for Net State Aid is a modest 5.82%.
-Local Receipts showed a one-year increase of over 6.77%, due primarily to a one-time revenue windfall as well as the introduction of a new short-term rental income.
-The three-year average for local receipts was nearly 5.9%.
-The Town is also anticipating future new revenues from taxes relating to the retail marijuana establishments.
+State aid revenues were relatively stable from FY 2022 to FY 2023, while state assessments increased by 22.89% during that period.
+The three-year average for Net State Aid is a 14.742%.
+Local Receipts showed a one-year increase of over 60%, due primarily to a one-time revenue windfall as well as an increase in investment income from bond proceeds of the new elementary school.